Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 3.1.4 Ownership of intellectual property generated by staff

-This ownership exists as a matter of law, and does not require any further documentation from staff members.
+This ownership exists as a matter of law and does not require any further documentation from staff members.
 However, staff may be required to formally sign documents to more fully record QUT’s ownership of QUT intellectual property, for example, to enable patent applications to be made.

 Top

-Provided that QUT does not have contractual obligations to a third party which would prevent QUT effecting such an assignment, QUT assigns the right to publish scholarly works to the creator(s) of that work.
-The assignment is subject to a perpetual, irrevocable, worldwide, royalty-free, non-exclusive licence in favour of QUT to allow QUT to use that work for teaching, research and commercialisation purposes and toreproduce and communicatethat workonline for non-commercial purposesvia QUT's open access digital repository.
+• assigns the right to publish scholarly works to the creator(s) of that work.
+This assignment is subject to a perpetual, irrevocable, world-wide, royalty-free, non-exclusive licence (including a right to sublicence) in favour of QUT to allow QUT to use that work for educational, research, and commercialisation purposes and make it available via its institutional repository (F/1.3 Open access for QUT research outputs (including theses)); and

-If required, QUT will sign documents to more fully record the staff member’s ownership of the right of publication of the copyright in a scholarly work and QUT’s non-exclusive licence to that work.
+In appropriate circumstances, QUT will sign documents to more fully record the staff member’s ownership of the right of publication of the copyright in a scholarly work and QUT’s non-exclusive licence to that work.

 Top

-3.1.6 Intellectual property in QUT teaching materials
+3.1.6 Intellectual property in QUT education resources

 Top